bridgecrew-perf6/deployqdb/README.md

 uvicorn deployqdb.api:app
 ```

 Runs on 8000 by default.
-Documentation at /docs.
-After you run create you'll get a name, run status for this name and it'll return a QuestDB ip:port accessible from localhost
+Documentation at `/docs`.
+After you run a POST against `/deployqdb` you'll get a name, run a GET against `/deployqdb/{name}` and it'll return a QuestDB ip:port accessible from localhost, and DELETE against `/deployqdb/{name} will delete the instance`

 ## Tests

 The tests I've added are really integration tests rather than unit tests: they test interactions with k8s so can't be run in isolation, they require minikube to be available.
-The 3 methods are also quite tightly coupled so are tested togther.
+The three methods are also quite tightly coupled so are tested togther.
 I don't think unit tests would be of much value here.
 Tests can be run with the standard pytest runner:

 ```
 pytest